fractus-io/keras-tutorial/README.md

 ## <a id="31"></a>Introduction To Keras

-Keras is a high-level neural networks API, written in Python and capable of running on top of TensorFlow, CNTK, or Theano.
+Keras is a high-level neural networks API, written in Python and which can be run on top of the TensorFlow, CNTK, or Theano.
 It was developed with a focus on enabling fast experimentation.
-Being able to go from idea to result with the least possible delay is key to doing good research.
-Kears runs on Python 2.7 or 3.6 and can seamlessly execute on GPUs and CPUs given the underlying frameworks.
+Keras runs on Python 2.7 or 3.6 and can easily be executed on GPUs and CPUs.
 Keras was initially developed for researchers, with the aim of enabling fast experimentation.

 Keras has following features:

-* Allows easy and fast prototyping (through user friendliness, modularity, and extensibility).
+* easy and fast prototyping (through user friendliness, modularity, and extensibility)
-* Supports both convolutional networks and recurrent networks, as well as combinations of the two.
+* supports both convolutional networks and recurrent networks, as well as combinations of the two
-* Runs seamlessly on CPU and GPU.
+* runs on CPU and GPU.

 Keras was developed as part of the research effort of project ONEIROS (Open-ended Neuro-Electronic Intelligent Robot Operating System), and its primary author and maintainer is François Chollet, a Google engineer.

-Keras is based on following guiding principles:
+According to Keras documentation, the framework is based on following guiding principles:
 * **User friendliness**
 	Keras is an API designed for human beings, not machines.
 Keras follows best practices for reducing cognitive load: it offers consistent & simple
 	APIs, it minimizes the number of user actions required for common use cases, and it provides clear and actionable feedback upon user error.